taisuke-j/email-coding-tips/README.md

 ```

 Add a table with a width of 100% inside the `<body>` tag.
-This acts as a true body tag for our email, because styling of the body tag isn't fully supported.
+This acts as a true body tag for our email, because styling of the body tag isn't fully supported
 ```
 <body style="margin: 0; padding: 0;">
   <table border="1" cellpadding="0" cellspacing="0" width="100%">